vinceclifford/Huffman/README.md

 `-h`, `--help` Print help page <br />

 # Example Encoding
-Let's assume there is a file called "input.txt" which should be compressed.
+Let's assume there is a file called `input.txt` which should be compressed.
 ```
 ./huffman input.txt -o foo
 ```
 The above command would compress the input file into a file foo.huff.
 Options can be added to this command to see which effect different implementations have on the runtime.

 # Example Decoding
-The previously generated Huffman file "foo.huff" should be decoded.
+The previously generated Huffman file `foo.huff` should be decoded.
 For that following command must be run:
 ```
 ./huffman -d foo.huff -o output.txt
 ```
-That result in a decompressed file called "output.txt" which is equivalent to the file "input.txt"
+That result in a decompressed file called `output.txt` which is equivalent to the file `input.txt`

 # Testing

 This program was tested via system tests.
 These tests check for different modalities (eg. batchsize and sorting algorithm) whether the input file equals the compressed and then decompressed file.
-These tests can be found in the directory "Testing" and can be executed with the script tests.sh.
-The input data for this script is located in the directory "test_files".
+These tests can be found in the directory `Testing` and can be executed with the script tests.sh.
+The input data for this script is located in the directory `test_files`.
 Therefore anybody can execute their own individual tests and check for correctness of the program

 # Versions